No-Name-Yet-Exist/Conceptual-Topology/README.md

-# What is Conceptual Topology
+# What is Conceptual Topology:
+### Category Theory × Semantics x Philosophy
 Conceptual Topology mainly analyzes how words, concepts, and meanings are structured and transformed, using tools from category theory and vector semantics such as word2vec.

 Conceptual Topology aims to provide a formal structure for meaning itself, bridging philosophy, linguistics, and mathematics.